Table of contents

 3. Once the property is purchased

-The Town Hall will issue the following receipts, which we suggest you pay by direct debit via your bank account:- Property Tax (IBI): The annual municipal tax is issued on 1st January each year and in Ibiza it is payable between August and September.
+- Property Tax (IBI): The annual municipal tax is issued on 1st January each year and in Ibiza it is payable between August and September.
 The value is updated each year in the municipal budget.
 The IBI receipt shows the cadastral reference number and the cadastral value of the dwelling/garage/storeroom.

 - Garbage Tax: the receipts are usually issued every 6 months.